Tag Archives: WORD STUDIES

 The Letter Behind the Letter

 Our computers allow us to select one color for the background and one color for the ink.
 There is no point selecting white background with white ink, or black background with black ink.
-The result is unreadable.
+The resulting letter is hidden.
+Unreadable.

 The torah was written in such a way, that in order for any one letter to be made visible, it required another letter behind it.
 The background being as equally important as the foreground.